Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Methodology

-A final aspect of key importance in physics based flow matching is the value of \(\sigma_{\text{min}}\), which denotes the amount of Gaussian noise added to the training data.
-In computer vision tasks, \(\sigma_{\text{min}}\) is typically set to \(10^{-3}\)~\citep{Lipman2023, Esser2024}.
-However, the introduction of Gaussian noise perturbs the physical residuals, degrading the model’s performance.
-As a result, the amount of added noise establishes a lower bound on the residuals that the model can achieve, thereby directly influencing its ability to satisfy physical constraints.
-Thus, the \(\sigma_\text{min}\) value has to be chosen carefully.
-We also found that \(\sigma_\text{min}=0\) does not negatively affect the quality of the distribution and the underlying physics.
-Our explanation is that the numerical noise inherent to the physics residuals compensates for the lack of Gaussian mixing as required by flow matching theory.
+Another important aspect in physics-based flow matching is the choice of $\sigma_{\text{min}}$, the amount of Gaussian noise added to training data adhering to the mixture of Gaussians theory.
+While computer vision tasks typically use $\sigma_{\text{min}}=10^{-3}$~\citep{Lipman2023, Esser2024}, excessive noise perturbs physical residuals and degrades performance.
+The value of $\sigma_{\text{min}}$ thus influences the minimum achievable residual error.
+We provide an analysis of different noise levels in Table~\ref{tab_dynamic_stall_sigma_min}. {A practical guideline is that adding Gaussian noise of scale $\sigma_\text{min}$ induces a residual MSE $\approx \sigma_\text{min}^2$ in a perfect reconstruction setting, reducing to $\sigma_{\min} \lesssim \mathcal{R}_{\min}$.}

-Inspired by natural image generation~\citep{Esser2024}, we additionally explore sampling the time variable \(t\) from a logit-normal distribution with zero mean and unit standard deviation during training, instead of the commonly used uniform distribution.
-This choice is motivated by the observation that flow matching tends to exhibit higher errors around \(t=0.5\).
+Inspired by natural image generation~\citep{Esser2024}, we also sample the time variable $t$ from a logit-normal distribution (zero mean, unit standard deviation) during training, instead of a uniform distribution.
+This specifically targets regions where flow matching exhibits higher errors, typically around $t=0.5$.

-Algorithm~\ref{alg_unrolling} details the resulting training procedure.
-The FM loss is not affected by the unrolling and is computed for accurately evaluating the physics at time \(t\).
+Algorithm~\ref{alg_unrolling} details the resulting training procedure, where the FM loss is computed at time $t$ and unrolling is used for accurate residual evaluation.
 The initial time is stored to weight the residual loss.